1. Introduction to Brother Embroidery Machines

 - Built-in Designs: 193 embroidery designs + 241 sewing stitches.

-- Workflow: Wi-Fi design transfer for effortless integration with digital platforms.
+Workflow: Wi-Fi design transfer for easy integration with digital platforms.

-- Embroidery Field: 6" x 10"—ample space for complex projects and multi-layer fabrics.
+- Embroidery Field: 6" x 10"—spacious for complex projects and multi-layer fabrics.

-- Advanced Features: Knee lift for hands-free operation, 200+ built-in designs.
+- Advanced Features: Knee lift and 200+ built-in designs.

-- Hoop Compatibility: Supports magnetic hoops, making it easier to embroider thick or layered fabrics with even tension and minimal distortion.
+- Hoop Compatibility: Supports magnetic hoops for even tension and minimal distortion.

 4. Setup and Operation Masterclass